 All of our fresh supplies are sourced from our own vegetable gardens or farms neighbouring Royal Chundu, not only to minimise our carbon footprint, but to provide income for our local community and ensure the greatest freshness and taste.
 Our freshly-caught fish, namely bream, is bought from local fishermen, while our own free-range chickens provide our eggs.

 All water at Royal Chundu is recycled and purified on the premises and all biodegradable waste is disposed of sustainably via our wormery, which feeds our vegetable garden.

 Sit Down to Something Delicious

-Dining at Royal Chundu is an integral part of your experience with us.
 Meandering teak walkways lead to the main dining room at River Lodge and Island Lodge, where pan-African and international cuisine is prepared by our chefs, including a traditional tasting menu, where every dish is paired with one of South Africa’s celebrated wines.
 Both our lodges have indoor dining areas and viewing decks for outdoor meals beside the beauty of our private slice of the Zambezi River.

-Delight in the privacy of your own suite with in-room dining for breakfast, lunch or dinner.
-Weather permitting, head out on a private dining experience on a boat cruise or on a picnic, complete with a table set with silver on a Persian rug on the riverbank.
+Enjoy the option of retreating to the privacy of your own suite with in-room dining for breakfast, lunch or dinner.
+Weather permitting, head out on a private dining experience on a boat cruise or picnic, complete with silver settings and Persian rugs.

-There are full bar facilities on the mainland and on the island for you to enjoy your favourite tipple at.
+There are full bar facilities on the mainland and island for you to enjoy your favourite tipple at.

-Take a look at a few updates to our menus in our blog, The Joy of Cooking with Others ~ A Zambezi Collaboration.
-You'll find even
+Take a look at a few updates to our menus in our blogs: